Visual Communication & Cultural Studies, Diplom (Berlin University of the Arts), PhD Art History (University of Newcastle)

 Click on the link below and search for 'Tipu's Tiger' and 'Staffordshire Meat Dish with Oriental Scene'

-She is currently developing a collaboration with Norfolk Museums on the topic of ‘Decolonizing the Museum’ (2020).
+She was engaged in a collaboration with Norfolk Museums on the topic of ‘Decolonizing the Museum’ (2020).
 The pilot project, financed by OU seed funding (Strategic Research Investment Fund), is aimed at supporting museum staff to explore approaches to decolonising the museum and how this can be applied in their work.
-This involves engaging with the colonial histories of objects in the collection as well as how issues of race can be addressed in museum curation and audience engagement.
+This involves engaging with the colonial histories of objects in the collection as well as how issues of race can be addressed in museum curation and through audience engagement.

 The Artist as Postindian Warrior: Saviourism, Appropriation and Care in the Art of Kent Monkman (2020-12)